Questions

 Question('free_text', question_name = """favorite_food""", question_text = """What is your favorite food?""")]

-To run the questions, we pass them to a Survey and then call the run method, as before:
+To run the questions, we pass them to a Survey in the usual manner:

 from edsl import Survey